Zipheir/Zipheir.github.io/games/fall-of-plaguestone.md

 XP: 200 per character

 Items: n/a.
-For helping Delma entertain her father, the PCs are entitled to room and board at the Feedmill for 2 sp per night (the entire party).
+For helping Delma entertain her father, the PCs are entitled to room and board at the Feedmill for 2 sp per night (per PC).

 Other: Asa earned a Hero Point for his bear-outwitting acrobatics.